mathis-arnal/Metagenomic_Training/docs/pages/metagenomic/08-assembly.md

 We can use the tool named QUAST (QUality ASsessment Tool).
 The tool evaluates genome assemblies by computing various metrics.
 Since the assembly may take some time to run, you can directly upload the

+!!!
+Success "Key Points"
+    - Assembly groups reads into contigs.
+    - De Bruijn Graphs use Kmers to assembly cleaned reads.
+    - MetaSPAdes is a metagenomes assembler.
+    - Assemblers take FastQ files as input and produce a Fasta file as output.
+    - We can check the quality of your assembly using QUAST